heynovaio/heynovaio/src/blog/the-undeniable-importance-of-web-accessibility.md

 bio: British tea drinker, dog lover, whiskey enthusiastic, fiction writer hobbiest, web accessibility specialist and inclusive design advocate
 bioImage: ../images/bryony.jpg

 rightQuote: "And that’s still not all.
-Web accessibility helps people with all sorts of limitations."
+Web accessibility helps people with all sorts of barriers."
 ---

 Before we start discussing why web accessibility is so important for your business, let’s dive into what it really is.